- Mathematical Sciences

 Jane was selected as the General Chair for the 2002 Winter Simulation Conference (WSC), Technical Program Chair and Council Member for the 2000 and 2001 AGIFORS (Airline Group of the International Federation of Operations Research Societies) Symposiums, Advisory Council Member of the 2001 INFORMS (Institute for Operations Research and the Management Sciences) Practice Meeting.

-Jane is Chair of the Advisory Board for the Department of Industrial and Systems Engineering and a Member of the College of Engineering Advisory Board at Georgia Tech.
+Jane serves on the Georgia Institute of Technology's Advisory Board and is a past Chair of the Advisory Board for the Department of Industrial and Systems Engineering and a Member of the College of Engineering Advisory Board at Georgia Tech.
 She also serves on the Advisory Board of the CUNY Institute for Software Design and Development, and is a former Advisory Board member for Center of Excellence in Wireless and Information Technology Medical Division at Stony Brook University and the Department of Industrial and Manufacturing Systems Engineering at Penn State.
 She is a Senior Member of the IIE and IEEE, and a Member of AFCEA, CASE, INFORMS, NYAS, Philosophical Society of Washington, WIT, and WITI.

 Jane was honored at the Girls Inc. of Westchester 2012 “Power of the Purse” gala as a prominent professional woman and role model who is investing in giving the next generation of Westchester women leaders the skills they need to grow up healthy, educated, and independent.
 Jane is a past co-chair for the Watson Women’s Network (WWN) and past WWN representative to the Watson Diversity Council.
 She mentors researchers in the United States and China, and is part of IBM’s Makocha Minds initiative for mentoring African university students.